-Professional Development Days 2022 will be virtual, with 14 sessions, including the AGM, over 11 days throughout the month of May.
+Professional Development Days 2022 was virtual, with 14 sessions, including the AGM, over 11 days throughout the month of May.
 Earn up to over 16 PDUs towards your PMI credential.
-For your convenience, all sessions are held either at 12 pm or 7 pm, so you don’t need to put your other projects, or your life, on hold.
+For your convenience, all sessions were held either at 12 pm or 7 pm, so you don’t need to put your other projects, or your life, on hold.

 Michael Stanleigh, FCMC, CSP, CSM

 Michael will share case studies and engage the participants in discussions and brief individual exercises to explore project management innovation.
 He’ll use examples taken from his extensive consulting and training experience with various organizations around the world including Roche, Federal Reserve Bank, The Chamberlain Group Inc., Criterion Systems, the Stellar Group, ConEdison, Air Canada, Atlantic Packaging, Oricle Synergy, CPA association, Memorial University’s Gardiner Centre, Laurier University, City of Vaughan, City of Windsor, City of Waterloo, Government of the Northwest Territories, Saputo, Allegion and Newell Brands.
 Expect to be engaged in these discussions and exercises to increase your understanding of innovation and its application to the management of your projects.
 You’ll learn some new techniques that you can apply to your projects and teams to immediately improve their outcomes.

 Wouldn’t it be amazing to use new, innovative approaches on our projects to re-engergize our teams and exceed our customer expectations?
 Essentially, understanding how to use Art of Innovation in our projects.
 We know that well-managed projects are successful because they work within their constraints, meet their stakeholder requirements and utilize their resources effectively.
 But despite our best efforts, projects always encounter some problems, issues and challenges that make it difficult to realize that level of success.